 COA's Certificate of Authenticity: The Process

 When we represent a Lamar work for sale, the purchaser can be assured of the artwork's authenticity.
-Confirming authenticity after the fact can be a nightmare.
-A dead artist cannot sign a certificate.
+Trying to confirm authenticity after a purchase can be a nightmare.
 News in the art world is rife with challenges to authenticity and stories of the impossibility of validating he authenticity of a work of art

 Disclosure.
 Howard Lamar is both the artist and is a self-represented dealer.
 This creates an inherent interest in the values of Howard Lamar artworks.
 To avoid a conflict of interest by assigning a value to the artwork, Howard and Howard Lamar Fine Art cannot in good faith, issue or offer a statement of opinion of the value of any Howard Lamar artwork we are not representing for sale.
 We are not appraisers.

 Therefore, we strongly recommend an independent appraisal by an accredited fine art appraiser who is not an art dealer (many of them are).